malaybaku/RawInputSharpUnity/README.md

 The project in this repository is created by 2018.4.13f1.

-## Install by unitypackage
+## Install

-Install unitypackage in release.
+Easier way is to download unitypackage in releases.

-## Install from source
+If you want to use from source code:

-Clone this repository and open in Unity Editor.
+1. Clone this repository and open in Unity Editor.

-Unzip `RawInput.Sharp` nupkg file on [NuGet Package](https://www.nuget.org/packages/RawInput.Sharp/).
+2. Unzip `RawInput.Sharp` nupkg file on [NuGet Package](https://www.nuget.org/packages/RawInput.Sharp/).

-Import `/lib/netstandard1.1/RawInput.Sharp.dll` into the project.
+3. Import `/lib/netstandard1.1/RawInput.Sharp.dll` into the project.

-That's it!
+## To Use other devices than keyboard / mouse

+`HidRawInput` class can handle events from generic device other than keyboard and mouse.

+You can use it with almost same manner as `KeyboardRawInput` or `MouseRawInput` component.

+## Known Issue

+- Program might crash if you try to get mouse device productname when mouse middle button is down ( #1 ).

 ## License